Career / Career Progression

 These are the most popular software for gaining hands-on Cisco lab experience for the routing and switching track certifications.
 Many of these tools can also be used to test networking technologies for deployment in the real world.
 However, we will focus as much as possible on the certification exam use case.

 Disclaimer: We won't necessarily pick a winner.
-It's important to note this here.
-We will not give a blanket recommendation as to which particular piece of software is "best".
-Our intent is to focus on the pros and cons of each particular software, leaving you to decide.
+It's important we note this here.
+We will not give a blanket recommendation as to which particular piece of software is "best."
+Rather, our intent is to focus on the pros and cons of each particular software, leaving you to decide.

 Let's begin by diving into the first category of software — simulators.